osgeouk/website/foss4guk2024/index.md

 ### Speaker Information

 If you are presenting, please checkout the [Speaker Information PDF](foss4guk-2024-speaker-info.pdf).
-Note, this PDF may update to add further info.
+Note, this PDF may need to be updated.

 ### Sponsors